dunglas/symfony-docker/docs/build.md

 If you use Mercure, keep `caddy:80` in the list to allow the PHP container to request the caddy service.

-*Tips : You can define your server name variable in your `.env` file to keep it at each up*
+*Tips: You can define your server name variable in your `.env` file to keep it at each up*

 ## Using custom HTTP ports